Information For Your Visit

 -

 There is a water fountain directly outside of our office.
-While we do not allow food in our reading room, we do permit researchers to drink beverages from a container that has a lid and we are happy to share recommendations for food and drink in our neighborhood.
+While we do not allow food in our reading room, researchers are welcome to drink beverages from containers with lids, and we are happy to share recommendations for food and drink in our neighborhood.

 -